-Form 941 is the form used by employers to report withholding amounts for estimated income tax payments, as well as employer payments, and FICA taxes (Social Security and Medicare), employer payments for these withholding amounts, and any amounts due to the IRS.
+Form 941 is chiefly used by employers to report quarterly tax withholding amounts for estimated income tax payments, as well as employer payments, and FICA taxes (e.g. Social Security and Medicare), and includes the following:

 - Adjustments for sick pay.

-- Calculation of amount due in payment by the employer.
+- Calculating the figure due in payment by the employer.

 - Form 941 includes amounts withheld from employee pay for the additional Medicare tax for high-income individuals.

-- The current Social Security rate is 6.2 percent, both for employees and the employer.
+- The current Social Security rate is 6.2%, both for employees and the employer.
 The Social Security wage limit changes each year.
 This limit is the maximum annual pay subject to Social Security tax.
-The Medicare tax rate is 1.45 percent each for employees and employer, unchanged from 2013.
+The Medicare tax rate is 1.45% each for employees and employer, unchanged from 2013.
 There is no wage base for Medicare tax.

 - Effective for tax periods beginning after December 31, 2013, the credit for COBRA premium assistance payments cannot be claimed on Form 941.

 Form 941 Due Dates

 Form 941 is due on a quarterly basis, at the end of the month, following the end of the quarter, according to the following schedule:

 - You must submit by January 31, for the fourth quarter, ending December 31.